adrianarotaru/adrianarotaru.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my profile!
-I am an enthusiastic young woman in tech, interested in autonomous technology, AI, and green energy research.
-In the past, I have conductive extensive research in cardiology,  and now I am focusing on technology applications in healthcare.
-I am pursuing a career in autonomous drone delivery and I am an avid supporter of women in tech.
+I am a software engineer specializing in autonomous and medical technologies.
+In the past, I have conductive medical research in cardiology and I have scaled autonomous drone technology, delivering 1.2mln vaccines and blood doses globally.
+I currently advise early stage companies and founders on scaling reliable technology and building companies myself.

-My hobbies include: *chess, searching for talented perfume artists,  writing, and reading.*